AnakOnurb/MEANStack_Estoque/README.md

 # MEANStack_Estoque

-The best option to run, is running both with <node> command at cmd.
+The best option to run, is running both with "node" command at cmd.